mw8/white_keyboard_layout/README.md

 ### The multibody expansion

 That last list item is closely related to an idea from physics called the multibody expansion, which finds use in molecular simulations.
-The energy of large groups of particles is often very complicated and hard to calculate, due to quantum mechanics, but in many simulations it is simplified and written as a sums of different types of energies: one for single particles, one for for pair interactions, one for 3-body interactions, etc. The single particle energy can represent a background potential field.
+The energy of large groups of particles is often very complicated and hard to calculate, due to quantum mechanics, but in many simulations it is simplified and written as a sum of different types of energies: one for single particles, one for pair interactions, one for 3-body interactions, etc. The single particle energy can represent a background potential field.
 The pair interaction often represents attraction or repulsion between pairs of particles based on the distance between them.
 The 3-body interaction can be used to characterize bond angles in molecules.

 ![Multibody expansion formula](diagrams/mbe.png)